stavxyz/gitmux/docs/faq.md

 ### How do I see more detailed output?

 Use `-v` for verbose output (debug level), or set `--log-level debug` for maximum detail.
 Log levels from most to least verbose: `debug`, `info` (default), `warning`, `error`.

+### Why are all my commit dates the day I ran gitmux?

+By default gitmux preserves each commit's original authorship date as its committer date, so the extracted history keeps its real timeline.
+If your commits all show today's date, committer-date preservation was turned off — set `PRESERVE_COMMITTER_DATES=true` (the default) to keep the original dates.

 ### Why did gitmux fail before doing any work?